 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
-This uncertainty causes many people to worry that the cancer will come back.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions of GTD are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 The risk of recurrence for GTD overall is low, but it may be 10% to 15% for those with a high-risk tumor.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If treatment does not work